 - The Secretary shall:

-- Conduct any other correspondence as directed by the President.
+- Compose any correspondence as directed by the President.

-- Have copies of the minutes of the Annual meeting and monthly meetings available at the museum and Senior Citizen Center.
+- Have copies of the minutes of meetings available at the museum or the Lake Pleasant Public Library.

 - The Treasurer shall:

 - Keep an accurate account of all monies received or expended by the organization.

 - Deposit monies received in a bank designated by the officers